kaulashish/Alyssum-Global-Services-Assignment/README.md

 Summary:

 This project led me to explore a lot more with python.
 I started trying to scrape the table data using beautiful soup, however I came into an issue where most of the source code was hidden within javascript.
 So trying to explore more options, went for using Selenium which I knew about but never used before.

-The complete project was donw with the help of the following modules :
+The complete project was done with the help of the following modules :

 -pandas: for creating the dataframe.

 -googletrans: for translating the chinese characters.

 -selenium: for automating through browser and extracting data.

 -sqlalchemy: for connecting sql with python.

 How to run:

 -Add the requirements.txt file in your virtual environment.

 -Install all the libraries using `pip install -r requirements.txt` command.

 -Run the python file alyssum.py